Iasa-Global/btabok/README.md

 The Business Technology Architecture Body of Knowledge (BTABoK) is a free public archive of Business Technology architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of Iasa, the world’s largest architecture professional organization.

+You can find the btabok github pages site at: [BTABoK (iasa-global.github.io)](https://iasa-global.github.io/btabok/)

 BTABoK provides the tools and resources needed by individuals and organizations to set industry standards for professional career development and well as hiring practices and incorporation of IT architects into established or developing institutions.

 ![](media/311ca0bebe2188ba201da0e9211ff2ddf0acacad.svg)